J535D165/pytacite/README.md

 ## Alternatives

-[datacite](https://pypi.org/project/datacite/) is a nice Python wrapper for Metadata Store API which is not covered by pydatacite.
+[datacite](https://pypi.org/project/datacite/) is a nice Python wrapper for Metadata Store API which is not covered by pytacite.

 R users can use [RDataCite](https://github.com/ropensci/rdatacite) library.